steinuil/steinuil.github.io/posts/urweb-sig2.md

 # Names and Records

-Record field names are a special case in Ur/Web's type system
+While normal types are of kind `Type`, record field names are a